Anchorsify/Anchorsify.github.io/_pages/Combat.md

 You may use an interrupt if the Speed of the interrupt (and in the case of ninjutsu, Speed + modified Seal Speed) is half or less that of the action you're interrupting.
 This is one instance where you may use a ninjutsu with handseals without having performed the handseals as a prior action.

 The Speed (not, in the case of ninjutsu, counting Seal Speed) of the interrupt is added to your next action on the IC.
-Actions used as Interrupts with base Speeds of 3 or below may still be reduced to half (rounded up) of their base speed (normally, an action with a base Speed of 3 or lower cannot have its Speed reduced further).
+Unlike normal Actions, the base Speed of Interrupts can start below 3, and be reduced by half (rounded up), going lower than 3, though in such a case they can never be reduced below Speed 1.

 ### Delay
 Delay is not, properly speaking, an action in and of itself, but rather a quality certain actions have.
 For an example of how this might be written, an attack could have "Speed 12, Delay 4".
 This means that while it would be declared normally on your turn, its effects would take place 4 initiative counts later.
 The action may be aborted any time up to the last IC of the delay.